How to Add M4R Ringtones to iPhone without iTunes

 Add ringtone to iPhone without iTunes in a drag-and-drop manner!
 It takes 3 clicks to set up a ringtone on an iPhone.
 Follow the guide below!

-There is no better way to stand out than having a cool track as your ringtone.
+A cool custom ringtone is the best way to stand out.
 On Android you can change it in just 2 taps.
 But if you wish to add ringtone to iPhone, you have to suffer through a long, ridiculously hard procedure.

 Either way, here we’ll show you a quick (and most importantly – easy) way to add a ringtone to an iPhone without iTunes.
 Now, it may sound sketchy, but it’s no joke.
 The way that we’ll describe here is completely iTunes-free.
 And you know – iTunes is the most cumbersome part of setting up a ringtone.